Falieson/planetx-voting-machine/.projects/simpleVotingMachine/development/CommitJournal.md

 * `Server side API for creating a user account`
 * `Explicit login of successfully created user`
 * `Attribute ballot to userId`

+Notes:
+* `Removed menu button from header for now since it doesn't do anything yet`

 Issue:
 `When completing last regForm field submitBallot/Button.jsx::ready toggles and removes focus from the field.
 There are other related symptoms where the UI is out-of-sync with the store, for example: `